 Pennsylvania has several different theft charges based primarily on the value of the stolen items.
 The penalties include:

-- Misdemeanor in the First Degree Theft – Stolen property worth $200 to $2,000.
+- A misdemeanor in the First-Degree Theft – Stolen property worth $200 to $2,000.
 Penalty – up to 5 years in prison and up to $10,000 fine.

 “Why should I hire Mazzoni Karam Petorak & Valvano to represent me?”

-Subtle distinctions exist between crimes classified as theft, robbery or burglary.
-But the penalties for one crime versus another can sometimes be dramatically different.
+Subtle distinctions exist between crimes classified as theft, robbery, or burglary.
+But the penalties for one crime versus another can be dramatically different.
 We protect clients against overzealous prosecutors who file the wrong charges or build cases based on procedural mistakes and flawed evidence.

 We also cannot stress enough the importance of contacting our law firm as soon as possible.
 We want to work with you and give your case the attention it rightfully deserves.
 Contact us right now for a free case evaluation: (570) 348-0776.